cockpit-project/cockpit/doc/protocol.md

    spawned process.
 If unset, then the environment is inherited from the agent.
  * "pty": If "spawn" is set, then execute the command as a terminal pty.
+ * "batch": Batches data coming from the stream in blocks of at least this size.
+This is not a guarantee.
+After a short timeout the data will be sent even if the data doesn't match the batch size.
+Defaults to zero.

 You can't specify both "unix" and "spawn" together.